 Additional Relevant Vocabulary - explore more terminology for this year's focus in this living document.

 Read, Watch, & Listen

-Our structure this year will be a trio model that allows for multiple points of engagement with relative brevity to easily digest, we call it "Read, Watch, and Listen."
+Our structure this year will be a trio model we call "Read, Watch, and Listen."
 Each quarter we will offer short focused "texts" in three modalities: a text to read (ie. short story, article), then two complementary resources that you can watch (ie. video) and listen to (ie. podcast, radio broadcast).
 Additionally, we will reflect together on pieces of art as environmental activism.

 Watch | "Rise: From One Island to Another" from Mainspring Media, video poetry

 Listen | "The Inseparable Link Between Climate Change and Racial Justice" from NPR, interview with Ayana Elizabeth Johnson